What is an RSA Certificate? How RSA Certificate Works?

 What are RSA Certificates?

-RSA is a public-key encryption algorithm and is considered a standard for sensitive data encryption.
+RSA is a public-key encryption algorithm considered a standard for sensitive data encryption.

 Features of RSA

-• Asymmetric Encryption: RSA uses a pair of keys, one for encryption and one for decryption.
-As the encryption key is made public and the decryption key is kept private, it helps in establishing secure communication between two parties.
+• Asymmetric Encryption: RSA uses two keys, one for encryption and one for decryption.
+As the encryption key is made public and the decryption key is kept private, it helps establish secure communication between two parties.

 • Key Size: RSA keys can be generated with key sizes of 512, 1024, 2048, and 3072 bits.
 The larger its size, the more secure the encryption is.